 For our time bounds, we will additionally assume that each Map, Combine, and Reduce function performs work that is asymptotically linear in the size of their inputs.
-We will additionally assume that the Combine function is monotonic, i.e., it produces and output that is no greater than its input.
-This assumption is satisfied in many applications, because Combiners often reduce the size of the data (e.g., a Combine function to compute the sum of values takes multiple values and outputs a single value).
+Furthermore, we will assume that the Combine function is monotonic, i.e., it produces an output that is no larger than its input.
+This assumption is satisfied in most applications, because Combiners often reduce the size of the data (e.g., a Combine function to compute the sum of values takes multiple values and outputs a single value).